Useful things to know about recursion

 void print_tree(binary_tree_node_t* node) { if (node == nullptr) { return; } std::println("{}", node->word);

-Conditional branches are only called based on the current state of recursion.
+print_tree(node->left); print_tree(node->right);}Conditional branches are only called based on the current state of recursion.
 They explore choices or decisions that need to be made at each level.
-Multi-branch recursive functions do tend to be more complex, but are also more powerful and flexible.
+Conditional multi-branch recursive functions do tend to be more complex, but are also more powerful and flexible.

 Below is an example illustrating this concept.

-void count_down_repeatedly(int n, int& top) { if (n <= 0) { top--; return; } std::println("{}", n); if (n < top) { count_down_repeatedly(n - 1, top); } else { count_down_repeatedly(n - 1, top); count_down_repeatedly(n - 1, top); }}
+void count_down_repeatedly(int n, int& top) { if (n <= 0) { top--; return; } std::println("{}", n);

-being set to the same value initially).
+if (n < top) { count_down_repeatedly(n - 1, top); } else { count_down_repeatedly(n - 1, top); count_down_repeatedly(n - 1, top); }}This function will count down from the input number n, and then countdown from the next largest number after it reaches the base case (this behavior relies on n and top being set to the same value initially).
 This recursive function isn’t pure (explained later), as we mutate one of the function arguments.
 It’s only purpose is to demonstrate conditional multi-branch recursion in a limited setting.
 For a more representative example, see the parenthesis permutation generation algorithm presented later when backtracking is introduced (see 6.1.1 Implicit backtracking).

 2.2.2 Looping recursion